SystemRDL/systemrdl-compiler/docs/dev_notes/rdl_spec_errata.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-In Annex G, the specification vaguely suggests that some properties can be referenced in the righthand side of assignment expressions.
+In Annex G, the specification vaguely suggests that some properties can be referenced in the right-hand side of assignment expressions.
 Only through detailed reading of examples and some property semantics is it possible to infer how these work.